Wednesday, January 02, 2008

 Demonstrating Respect

-No matter where you are with your own personal level of understanding or comfort level of Transgender people, following these simple and basic principals you can show respect and make the Transgendered person in your life feel that you DO care and are trying to understand them, which in turn can be the foundation for building and restoring bridges and lines of communication toward healing, harmony and love.
+No matter where you find your own personal level of understanding or comfort level of Transgender people, if you following these simple and basic principals, you can show respect and make the Transgender person in your life feel that you DO care, and are trying to understand them, which in turn can be the foundation for building and restoring bridges and lines of communication toward healing, harmony and love.

-Remember that all your actions and words about or toward someone Transgendered, serve as a role model for those around you – especially children and teenagers.
-Showing dignity and speaking intelligently will be infectionous on others around you, spreading knowledge and promoting unity throughout the world.
+Remember that your actions and words about or toward someone Transgender, will set a tone as the example for others on how they should act – especially children and teenagers.
+Showing dignity and speaking intelligently can be infectious on others around you, by spreading knowledge and promoting unity throughout the world.

 Trans-Dignity 101

-Demonstrate your respect for the Transgendered by using their correct name and pronouns which match the gender for which the TG has requested to be identified as, regardless of their outside physical or verbal identity being presented, and also regardless of YOUR personal opinions or religious morals.
-Remember: It’s not about you – it’s about showing respect.
+Demonstrate respect for Transgender people by using their correct "chosen" name and the correct pronouns which match the gender for which the TG has requested to be identified as, regardless of their outside physical or verbal identity being presented, regardless of your own personal opinions or religious moral values.

-If Bob asks to be calls Betty, respect “Betty’s” wishes even if Betty wears Bob’s Clothes.
-This can vary on each person’s situation: If in doubt, ask: “How may I address you now?”
+Example: If Bob asks to be called Betty, respect “Betty’s” wishes even if Betty still looks like, or wears Bob’s Clothes.

-Old habits are hard to break – TransGendered people know and understand this; making a mistake and calling someone by the wrong name or pronoun is ok, so long as you ARE sincere in your attempt to correct your error.
+Old habits are hard to break – Transgender people know and understand this; making a mistake and calling someone by the wrong name or pronoun is ok, so long as you are quick and sincere in your attempt to correct the error.

 Effort is what is appreciated!